whiskey34/RestApi-simple-weather/README.md

-Sure, here's a basic template for a README file that you can use as a starting point for your API documentation:

 # Weather API

 The Weather API is a simple REST API that provides weather information.
 It allows users to retrieve, add, update, and delete weather conditions data.